luhmann/hired/README.md

 ## What you might wonder
 * Authentication is not meant to be real as the user is logged in without any credentials right now.
-This is a one user app at the moment.
+This is a one-user-app at the moment.
 In production it is installed into a non-public system that employs its own access-control, which allows for this shortcut.
 If this where a multi-user-app, real user-management and a login procedure would be in place